ehcache/ehcache.org-site/documentation/2.8/replication/jgroups-replicated-caching.md

 ## Example configuration using UDP Multicast

-If you use the UDP multicast stack there is no additional configuration.
-If you use a TCP stack you will need to specify the initial hosts in the cluster.

-## Configuration

-There are two things to configure:

-* The JGroupsCacheManagerPeerProviderFactory which is done once per CacheManager and therefore once per ehcache.xml file.
-* The JGroupsCacheReplicatorFactory which is added to each cache's configuration.

-The main configuration happens in the JGroupsCacheManagerPeerProviderFactory connect sub-property.

-A connect property is passed directly to the JGroups channel and therefore all the protocol stacks and options available in JGroups can be set.

-## Example configuration using UDP Multicast

 Suppose you have two servers in a cluster.
 You wish to replicated sampleCache11 and sampleCache12 and you wish to use UDP multicast as the underlying mechanism.
 The configuration for server1 and server2 are identical and will look like this: